2014 North Queensland Cowboys season

 The 2014 North Queensland Cowboys season was the 20th in the club's history.
+The team is based in Townsville, Queensland, Australia.
 Coached by Paul Green and co-captained by Johnathan Thurston and Matthew Scott, they competed in the NRL's 2014 Telstra Premiership.

 Season summary

 On February 16, the Cowboys won the first trophy in their club's history when they won the inaugural NRL Auckland Nines tournament held at Eden Park in Auckland defeating the Brisbane Broncos, 16-7, in the final.
 They won the trophy and a prize money cheque of $370,000.
 Winger Kyle Feldt was awarded the Breakout Player of the Tournament award, while Gavin Cooper, Kane Linnett, James Tamou and Antonio Winterstein were named in the Team of the Tournament.
 The Cowboys finished the NRL season in 5th place, defeating the Brisbane Broncos in the first week of the finals.
 They were eliminated a week later by the Sydney Roosters.